open-sauced/maintainer-intro-course/maintainer-powerups.md

 * @open-sauced/docs
 ```

-It means that the `@open-sauced/docs` team will be the default owner for everything in the repository and will automatically added as reviewers whenever someone creates a pull request.
+This syntax means that the `@open-sauced/docs` team will be the default owner for everything in the repository and will automatically added as reviewers whenever someone creates a pull request.

 !> If you want to match two or more code owners with the same pattern, all the code owners must be on the same line.